bdorney/CMS_GEM_Analysis_Framework/README.txt

 	Software tools for the analysis of experimental data collected by the CMS GEM community

-	Designed to work on lxplus running slc6 with ROOT version 6.00.02 and g++ version 4.8.4
+	Designed to work on lxplus running slc6 with ROOT version 6.00.02 or higher and g++ version 4.8.4.

     Instructions below assume the user is using a sh/bash/zsh shell.
 Scripts for csh/tsch have not been implemented yet.